Ayush8087/LLM-QnA-API-Server/README.md

 The system demonstrates **separation of concerns** between:

 - **Model Hosting Service (Python-only):** Handles model loading and inference.
-- **API Server (Go or Python):** Interfaces with users, forwards queries to the model host, and returns responses.
+- **API Server (Python):** Interfaces with users, forwards queries to the model host, and returns responses.

 This design ensures scalability, independent deployability, and language flexibility.